Haven’t we always been told – “Old is gold”?

 2. Executive Buy-In from Day One

-Remember, most legacy modernization programs are transformational, time-consuming, and the leadership team needs an unwavering commitment of everyone involved.
+Remember, most legacy modernization programs are transformational, time-consuming, and the leadership team needs an unwavering commitment from everyone involved.
 The potential for the success or failure of legacy migration lies in having executive buy-in from the very beginning.

 Do you know what can happen if you initiate the migration process without executive buy-in?